Eddddddddy/E-ink-esp32-arduino-weather-time-note/README.md

 2.config MQTT server on your vps.

-3.install CQT（https://www.bilibili.com/video/BV13E4113777/ ）IMPORTANT!
+3.install [CQT](https://www.bilibili.com/video/BV13E4113777/)IMPORTANT!
 CQT is not working any more. please use HTTP API.

 4.install CQhttp plugin（https://cqp.cc/t/30748 ）